We provide money management and budgeting tools to financial professionals and their clients using web based software and mobile applications.

 When individuals register for our services, you do not have to give us your real name.
 You do have to give us a valid email address in order to register for our services.
 Provided you are not reasonably identifiable from your email address (or any other information we collect), you can remain anonymous.

-Although financial professionals are not required to give us a real name, you have to give us your company name and ABN or ACN, and email address and AFSL number to register for our services, so you cannot remain wholly anonymous.
+Financial professionals are not required to give us a real name, however you have to give us your company name and ABN or ACN, and email address and AFSL number to register for our services, so you cannot remain wholly anonymous.
+In addition, in order to access and view client data via Consumer Data Right, certain personal and business information is required verify your status as a Trusted Adviser in accordance with the Competition and Consumer (Consumer Data Right) Rules 2020.

 The purposes for which we collect, hold and use and disclose your personal information